-ROBERT FLAHERTY LOOK AGAIN is a new film that tells the story of two great artists and the clash of expectations.
-The 30-minute documentary features features two talents, who in 1944 made a film together, filmmaker Robert Flaherty and the Newport artist John Howard Benson.
+The documentary ROBERT FLAHERTY LOOK AGAIN takes a new look at a project begun in 1944 by pioneering documentarian Robert Flaherty, and the artist, stonecutter and calligrapher, John Howard Benson.
+Drawing from never before seen footage and interviews with figures such as Richard Leacock and Mrs. John Howard Benson, the film examines a story long obscured by time.
 The original Flaherty footage was lost for decades.
 The new documentary is a passion project from filmmaker Rebecca Miller, who found the original never-before-seen Flaherty footage when she was a student at Rhode Island School of Design.
 ROBERT FLAHERTY LOOK AGAIN takes a surprising high-impact approach to archival storytelling.

 Our new documentary examines the approaches of the two artists, Flaherty and Benson, to their work: the scripted, the ungoverned, the planned, and the spontaneous.
 It becomes clear the two artists had their own vision for the project, and we examine how these ideas diverged.
 The documentary, ROBERT FLAHERTY LOOK AGAIN, includes interviews conducted in 1978 with principals—Richard Leacock, Mrs. John Howard Benson and others, as well as interviews conducted in 2025, correspondence gathered between the principals, a wealth of rare photography, and the original film material recorded in 1944 by Flaherty.